leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/assigning_vertex_group.rst

 You add vertices to a group as follows:

 - Select the group from the group list, thus making it the active group (1).
-- From the 3D View select :kbd:`Shift-LMB` all vertices that you want to add to the group.
+- From the 3D Viewport select :kbd:`Shift-LMB` all vertices that you want to add to the group.
 - Set the weight value that shall be assigned to all selected vertices (2).
 - :kbd:`LMB` the *Assign* button to assign the selected vertices to the active group using the given weight (3).